 Although some people may have deemed my post to be negative I’m not sure it would bring the company into disrepute.
 The following screenshot comes from Chabad.org which is an orthodox Jewish website about all things relating to Judaism;

 The dictionary describes “profanity” as blasphemous or obscene language.
 My language certainly wasn’t obscene but was it blasphemous?
-The dictionary describes “blasphemous” as being a lack of respect for G-d or religion (Jewish people shouldn’t use the O when writing the word G-d).
+The dictionary describes “blasphemous” as being a lack of respect for G-d or religion.

 No it wasn’t blasphemous because Jewish people like to kvetch which simply means we’re a fussy lot who expect standards that may not always be easy to achieve.
 I think every race has their peculiarities, that’s what makes us all unique.

 More recently I have spoken to friends and even my neighbour who’s a rabbi to ask whether they found my comment offensive.
-They all agreed it would depend on the context in which it was said.
+They all agreed it totally depends on the context in which it’s said.

 In his original message Jack says “I presume this was not intentional but….”.